jemoncadar/intelligent-robotics-2223/README.md

 ``roslaunch exercise_4_1 static_robot_tf.launch``
 ### Playing the bag
-In order to play the bag provided by the exercise you have to execute, in the folder of the bag:
+In order to play the bag provided by the exercise you have to execute, in bag folder:

 ``rosbag play bag_es_41.bag -l``
 ### Starting the apriltag node